base-org/web/apps/base-docs/docs/tools/basenames-tutorial.md

 In your project folder, create the apis directory and add a basenames.tsx file:

 :::note What's happening in the code?

 `convertReverseNodeToBytes()`: This function is creating the reverse node so we can look up a name given an address.
 Each address gets its own reverse record in our registry that's created in a deterministic way.

 You can see the implementation of `convertReverseNodeToBytes()` in the [OnchainKit repo]

-`BasenameTextRecordKeys`: Metadata (e.g., github, twitter, etc.) are stored as text records so we can look them up based on the enum key.
+`BasenameTextRecordKeys`: Metadata (e.g., github, X, etc.) are stored as text records so we can look them up based on the enum key.

 :::